Coachella Valley

 Public Transportation

-- Public transportation options for veterans, individuals with disabilities, seniors, students, and disadvantaged communities, including improving access to keeping these transit options affordable.
+- Introducing new affordable public transportation options for seniors, veterans, students, individuals with disabilities, and disadvantaged communities

 Active Transportation

-- Incorporating active transportation into the design of complete streets and creating multi-modal connections, such as improvements along Dillon Road.
+- Expanding the existing active transportation into the design of complete streets

-- Accommodating electric vehicles such as golf carts and low-speed electric vehicles to better serve the mobility and independence among seniors, individuals with disabilities and underserved communities
+- Accommodating electric vehicles, such as golf carts and other low-speed electric vehicles, to better serve the mobility and independence among seniors, individuals with disabilities, and unserved communities

 Flood & Blowsand Control

-- Projects to address persistent flooding along Box Canyon Drive
+- Addressing persistent flooding along Box Canyon Drive

 Environmental Mitigation

-- Preserve the Coachella Valley’s natural areas and enhance infrastructure without environmental conflicts, including compliance with the Coachella Valley Multiple Species Habitat Conservation Plan.
+In the Coachella Valley, this includes preserving the Coachella Valley’s natural areas in compliance with the Coachella Valley Multiple Species Habitat Conservation Plan.